North Korean Women's Hockey Players Arrive To Begin Olympic Training With South

 The joint team will march under a unification flag at the Olympics' opening ceremony.
 NPR's Bill Chappell says, "South Korea's athletes have previously marched alongside their North Korean counterparts at several Olympics, including the 2000 and 2004 Summer Olympics in Sydney and Athens, respectively, as well as the 2006 Winter Olympics in Turin."

-On Saturday, the International Olympic Committee (IOC) agreed to allow the 12 North Korean players to join South Korea's 23-member team.
+On Saturday, the International Olympic Committee agreed to allow the 12 North Korean players to join South Korea's 23-member team.
 However, the move has been met with criticism because it will mean less time on the ice for the South's players.

 Sarah Murray, the South Korean team coach, said Monday that it was a "tough situation to have our team used for political purposes."
 She conceded, however, "it's kind of something that's bigger than ourselves right now."